• Elementary School/PreK-6

 • High School/Grades 9-12

-iEARN-USA’s Compañeros de Clase Globales connects Spanish-speaking classrooms in Guatemala, Mexico, and the United States, engaging students in cross-cultural, collaborative learning while they examine compelling real-world issues and explore ways they can make a difference.
-Projects draw on the UN Sustainable Development Goals (SDGs) and are designed to be integrated into social studies, creative and language arts, or STEM curricula.
-Across each project, classrooms explore a common idea, such as robotics, building cultural competencies through shared literature, and investigating environmental issues that impact local and global communities.
+iEARN-USA’s Compañeros de Clase Globales is a virtual exchange program with several distinct tracks, which give students the opportunity to explore real world issues and think about what it means to make a positive difference in the world.
+Programs draw on the UN Sustainable Development Goals and are designed to be integrated into existing social studies, creative and language arts, or STEM lessons.
+Across each program, classrooms explore a common idea, such as robotics, building skills through shared literature, and investigating environmental issues that impact local and global communities but not necessarily common activities, providing flexibility for educators to design an experience that aligns with instructional standards and individual needs.

 Activities

-Each program track has multiple components which help students develop global awareness while learning to have effective interactions across cultures:
+Each program track has three main components which help students develop global awareness while learning to have effective interactions across cultures.

 • Classroom activities